 Donor retention was 45.5% at the end of 2017, which is not an inspiring number.
 So, why should my organization be focused on donor retention?
 One major reason is financial – it costs less to motivate an existing donor to donate again, versus attracting new donors.
 In addition, you already know that they believe in … Continue reading Does Your Nonprofit Need a New Donor Retention Strategy?

 Whatever you do, don’t stop fundraising during these difficult times.
 While this fundraising may look different, it should never cease entirely.
 You need revenue to keep your organization alive amidst a shifting economy.
-Your nonprofit should aim to be above average in your donor retention now so when the pandemic ends, you’ll have developed these relationships and have an … Continue reading Donor Retention Strategies: From CRMs to Annual Reports
+Your nonprofit should aim to increase your donor retention now to allow you to develop these relationships and have an even stronger base of support.
+A … Continue reading Donor Retention Strategies: From CRMs to Annual Reports

 When it comes to determining how efficiently your nonprofit operates, there’s nothing quite as helpful as a large pool of accurate, relevant performance indicators that can objectively show you exactly how well you’re doing.
 But sometimes, it can be tough to figure out exactly what measurements your organization needs in order to identify where your … Continue reading 21 Key Performance Indicators Nonprofit Management Needs to Track